ppy/osu-wiki/news/2026/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap.md

 ![](/wiki/shared/news/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap/penoreri-banner.png)

 In the rhythm game world, [penoreri](https://osu.ppy.sh/beatmaps/artists/526) needs little introduction.
-He's made his mark with major titles like Konami's SOUND VOLTEX, crafting tracks that are challenging, melodic, and full of energy.
-Many of his compositions have become fan favorites while testing the skills of top players.
-And with that, it is only right that he was invited to compose the Semifinals Tiebreaker for the osu!mania 7K World Cup 2026 - a track that perfectly captures the intensity of a stage where only the top players compete!
+He's made his mark with major titles like Konami's *SOUND VOLTEX*, crafting tracks that are challenging, melodic, and full of energy.
+Many of his compositions have become fan favourites while testing the skills of top players.
+And with that, it is only right that he was invited to compose the Semifinals tiebreaker for the osu!mania 7K World Cup 2026 — a track that perfectly captures the intensity of a stage where only the top players compete!

 ---